ent-tbm/entgvsd1/sphinx/source/building.rst

 .. note::

-   1. The git clone will automatically be put into a directory named entgvsd1.
-You can move the entgvsd1 clone into any location. or rename it as desired.
-From here on, we will assume WLOG has been installed in ``~/git/entgvsd1``.
+   1. EntGVSD can be cloned into any location.
+From here on, we will assume without loss of generality it has been installed in ``~/git/entgvsd``.

    2. To gain access to Simplex, contact Igor Aleinov *igor.aleinov@nasa.gov*.